 for minutes, hours, days or months before Eve yielded her will

 to the Usurper.
 C.S.
-Lewis in the first book of his science fiction
+Lewis in the three books in his science fiction

 trilogy, Perelandra, Out of the Silent Planet, and That

-Hideous Strength leads us into a fascinating fictional
+Hideous Strength where the reader is led into a fascinating fictional

 account of evil entering into an unfallen world.